Why America is ‘flying blind’ to the coronavirus mutations racing across the globe

 The problem echoes the country’s catastrophic stumbles early in the pandemic, when a lack of testing allowed the virus to spread widely.
 Currently, only a tiny fraction of all positive coronavirus tests in the United States are forwarded for further sequencing.

 Genetic sequencing is important because the coronavirus, like all viruses, mutates as it moves through people.
 Many changes are inconsequential and do not alter the transmissibility or severity of illness.
-But without knowing what strains are moving through the population, the mutations that matter may pop up undetected.
+But if scientists don’t know what strains are moving through the population, the mutations that matter may pop up undetected.

-For months, scientists have been sounding alarms and trying to ramp up genetic sequencing of test samples, but the effort has been plagued by lack of funding, political will and federal coordination, health experts and state officials said.
+For months, scientists have been sounding alarms and trying to ramp up genetic sequencing of test samples, but the effort has been plagued by a lack of funding, political will and federal coordination, health experts and state officials said.

 More equipment, staffing and funding are needed to increase sequencing, experts said, and the federal government has yet to create the infrastructure and procedures needed to receive, process and share that data on a national scale.
 Centers for Disease Control and Prevention Director Rochelle Walensky said Friday that the government is increasing the level of sequencing nationwide.